troychaplin/block-accessibility-checks/docs/meta-validation/php.md

 # Post Meta Validation - PHP Integration

-This guide explains how to register post meta validation checks and interact with the `MetaChecksRegistry` API in PHP.
+This guide explains how to register post meta validation checks using the `Validator::required()` helper and the `Meta\Registry` API.

 ## Overview

 PHP is used to register meta checks, configure metadata, and integrate with WordPress's `register_post_meta()` system.
 All validation logic is implemented in JavaScript, but PHP also provides server-side validation for REST API requests.

-## Using MetaValidation Helper
+## Using the Validator Helper

-The easiest way to add meta validation is using the `MetaValidation::required()` helper method:
+The easiest way to add meta validation is `Validator::required()`:

 ```php
 add_action( 'init', function() {